 On the civilian side: I exhibit widely and am also a judge at, or help organise, exhibitions.
 I have been the subject of study by GCSE and A Level students on several occasions and much enjoy mentoring young artists.

-I am a Life Member of the Armed Forces Art Society, having chaired it for 6 years - the first not to have been in the armed services, and the first woman.
-I remain very active in the organisation and have served in various posts on the Committee for 16 years.
+I am a Life Member of the late Armed Forces Art Society, having chaired it for 6 years - the first not to have been in the armed services, and the first woman.
+I remained very active in the organisation and served in various posts on the Committee for 16 years.

 I am a Member of the United Society of Artists; a member and past committee member the Painters Fine Art Society of the Worshipful Company of Painter-Stainers; a past committee member of the late Army Arts Society.

 On the military side: My work is in numerous museums from those throughout the United Kingdom to several abroad.
 My advice is sought by publishers, authors, silversmiths, sculptors, specialist magazines and historians.